 3. Hyperledger provides the underlying open source software, on top of which anyone can set up blockchain apps and services to meet business needs.

-Hyperledger is incubating and promoting enterprise grade, open source business blockchain technologies, including distributed ledgers, smart contract engines, client libraries, graphical interfaces, utility libraries, and sample applications.
+Hyperledger building and promoting enterprise grade, open source business blockchain technologies, including distributed ledgers, smart contract engines, client libraries, graphical interfaces, utility libraries, and sample applications.
 Built under technical governance and open collaboration, individual developers, service and solution providers, government associations, corporate members and end users alike are all invited to participate in the development and promotion of these thriving technologies.

 4. Hyperledger is a global, cross-industry, collaborative open source consortium.